 What are hemorrhoids?

-Hemorrhoids are normal part of human anatomy.
+Hemorrhoids are a normal part of the human anatomy.
 Hemorrhoids are in fact vascular cushions.
-They contain blood vessels, elastic tissue and smooth muscle.
-Though the anal sphincters are very important for maintaining anal continence (for prevention of leaking of fecal matter), anal cushions also play a role.
-They support the anal sphincters and also are critical in providing complete closure of the anus, further aiding in anal continence.
-When a person coughs, sneezes or strains, these anal cushions increase in size and maintain the closure of anus and prevent the leakage of stool.
+They contain blood vessels, elastic tissue, and smooth muscle.
+Though the anal sphincters are very important for maintaining anal continence (for the prevention of leaking of fecal matter), anal cushions also play a role.
+They support the anal sphincters and are also critical in providing complete closure of the anus, further aiding in anal continence.
+When a person coughs, sneezes or strains, these anal cushions increase in size and maintain the closure of the anus and prevent the leakage of stool.
 Hence surgical removal of these anal cushions can lead to some degree of fecal incontinence (leakage of stool).

 What is hemorrhoidal disease?

 Hemorrhoids are normal structures.
 Hemorrhoidal disease indicates abnormal hemorrhoids which cause symptoms.
 Though hemorrhoidal disease is the appropriate term, the term hemorrhoids is commonly used in persons presenting with various symptoms of hemorrhoidal disease.
 Hemorrhoids can be internal or external hemorrhoids — internal hemorrhoids are located in the upper two thirds of the anal canal and external hemorrhoids are located in the lower one third.
 Internal hemorrhoids are not sensitive to touch, pain or temperature.

 Many patients presenting in the office complaining of hemorrhoids are found to have other anal problems such as anal fissures, anal fistulas, and skin tags.
 Patients with hemorrhoidal disease may complain of bleeding mucosal protrusion, pain, mucus, discharge, difficulties with perianal hygiene and a sensation of incomplete evacuation.
 Anoscopy permits visualization of the hemorrhoids.